Skip to Content

 Can I change or revoke my trust after it has been created?

 You can modify or revoke a revocable living trust during your lifetime, so long as you remain competent.
-Irrevocable trusts are generally permanent and changes usually require agreement of all beneficiaries and sometimes court approval.
+Irrevocable trusts are generally permanent, and changes usually require the agreement of all beneficiaries and sometimes court approval.

 Certain types of trusts, such as irrevocable trusts, may offer protection from creditors, but this depends on the specific terms of the trust and your situation.
 Revocable trusts do not shield assets from creditors during your lifetime.
 We discuss which options best fit your goals during your planning process.